 Ikigai is a Japanese concept that combined the word iki - live and gai - worth or benefit.
 Ikigai is a combination of four factors: what you love, what you are good at, what the world needs, and what you can be paid for.
 The term ikigai refers to having a 'reason for living', 'reason for being' or 'reason for waking up in the morning' [12-14].
-In a Japanese dictionary, ikigai is defined as the happiness and joy of being or realizing the
+In a Japanese dictionary, ikigai is defined as

-^{1,2}Institute of Interdisciplinary Social Sciences, Nguyen Tat Thanh University, Vietnam values of living [15].
+&lt;sup>1,2Institute of Interdisciplinary Social Sciences, Nguyen Tat Thanh University, Ho Chi Minh City, Vietnam the happiness and joy of being or realizing the values of living [15].
 Kamiya [16] considered ikigai as the way to maintain optimism and faith in adversity in life.
 According to Kamiya, instead of running away from life's challenges, the ikigai way is for people to instead find the meaning within the challenge [19].
 It's the ikigai way.
 Also, the author pointed out that ikigai has various connotations, for instance, ikigai-kan and ikigai-taish [16].
 Ikigai-kan means feelings of well-being, satisfaction, or a life worth living whilst ikigai-taish means activities or experiences which lead to such feelings [17].
 Hence, ikigaikan is feelings and ikigai-taish is the process leading to such feelings.
 The term ikigai is also used to describe happiness about life experience and life awareness [12, 16].
-Other translations of ikigai are 'self-awareness' [18] or 'happiness in daily life'.
-Mitsuhashi [19] also believed that the ikigai is unique to everyone, as we have our own ways of pursuing happiness.
+Other translations of ikigai are 'self-awareness' [18] or 'happiness in daily life' [19].
+Mitsuhashi also believed that the ikigai is unique to everyone, as we have our own ways of pursuing happiness.

-^{}Corresponding author: pntnhan98@gmail.com
+\Corresponding author: pntnhan98@gmail.com